zhiyiYo/Groove/README.md

 * **Why didn't the song list update immediately after I downloaded a song?**

   The song list is updated every three minutes, so please wait patiently :)

-* **Why can't some online songs be played?**

-  Some songs themselves cannot be played.
-If you see that the year of the song is 1970, it is very likely that this song cannot be played.